 The Law Regarding Women and Mishloach Manot

 Women are obligated in all of the Mitzvot of Purim just as men are.
 Women must therefore also send Mishloach Manot to their friends.
-The Poskim discuss whether or not a woman can fulfill her obligation through her husband distributing multiple Mishloach Manot packages in her name.
+The Poskim discuss whether a woman can fulfill her obligation through her husband distributing multiple Mishloach Manot packages in her name.
 The great Rishon Le’Zion, Hagaon Harav Yitzchak Yosef Shlit”a (in his Yalkut Yosef-Purim, Chapter 694) rules that every woman should take care to send at least one Mishloach Manot package on her own (or through an emissary, even if it happens to be her husband) to a friend, neighbor, and the like, as opposed to merely relying on her husband’s distribution.

 Matanot La’Evyonim and the Members of the Household